No coronavirus deaths reported in Palm Beach County for 3 days; state toll up 5

-For the third day in a row, no coronavirus deaths were reported in Palm Beach County as the toll rose by 5 to 2,259 after a holiday weekend, the Florida Department of Health announced Tuesday morning.
+For the third day in a row, no coronavirus deaths were reported in Palm Beach County as the toll rose by 7 to 2,259 in the state after a holiday weekend, the Florida Department of Health announced Tuesday morning.

-The county's deaths have remained at 315 since Saturday, when three fatalities were reported.
+The county's deaths have remained at 315 since Saturday, when 4 fatalities were reported.

-The state reported an additional four deaths Sunday and 15 on Monday after 43 on Saturday.
-On week ago, the rise was 55 in the state and 9 in the county.
+The state reported an additional 4 deaths Sunday and 15 on Monday after 43 on Saturday.
+One week ago, the rise was 55 in the state and 9 in the county.

 The state record is 83 on Tuesday, April 28.
 The county's most was 17 on that date as well as that number last Thursday.